GEM: A Gym for Agentic LLMs: Extended empirical studies with GEM

 \subsection{Multi-agent environments}

+Many scenarios considered within reinforcement learning, such as adversarial games, social dilemmae and multi-party control systems require multiple agents by definition \citep{marl-book}.
+This introduces a whole host of different design decisions which a general multi-agent API should be able to embrace.
+By studying previous approaches to defining multi-agent APIs \citep{pettingzoo, openspiel, torchrl, marllib} and condensing them into a simple abstraction scheme, GEM also provides a high-level API for multi-agent LLM RL.

-GEM supports multi-agent settings where multiple agents interact within the same environment.
-This capability enables the development of agents that can collaborate, compete, or simulate realistic interactions with other entities.
+In doing so, GEM enables convenient development of agents that can collaborate, compete, or simulate realistic interactions with other agents/entities, adding comprehensiveness to its extensible platform.

+\textbf{Design.} GEM's multi-agent API is designed with the following principles in mind: \begin{itemize} \item \textbf{Minimal Prescriptions.} The API only imposes constraints and methods when it is helpful to do so.
+This includes the \texttt{AgentSelector} class which allows for arbitrary definitions of turn order via overriding. \item \textbf{One Abstraction, One API.} There should be only one way to realize the environment abstraction regardless of the environment's properties. \end{itemize}

-\textbf{Interface design.} GEM provides a \texttt{MultiAgentEnv} base class that extends the standard Gym API to support multiple agents.
+\textbf{API overview.} GEM provides a \texttt{MultiAgentEnv} base class that extends the standard Gym API to support multiple agents.
 The \texttt{step()} and \texttt{reset()} functions operate on dictionaries keyed by agent identifiers:

 To implement a custom environment, users inherit from \texttt{MultiAgentEnv} and implement \texttt{observe(agent)} and \texttt{\_process\_actions(actions)}.
 The framework handles agent lifecycle management and cumulative rewards tracking.
 Turn coordination is managed via \texttt{AgentSelector}, which supports two modes: \textit{sequential} (agents act one at a time in round-robin order) and \textit{parallel} (all agents act simultaneously).
-The selector determines which agents are active at each step and automatically advances turns, enabling flexible multi-agent interaction patterns without manual bookkeeping.
+The environment can then determine which agents are active at each step and automatically advance turns, enabling flexible multi-agent interaction patterns without manual bookkeeping.

 \textbf{TAU-bench retail integration.} We demonstrate this API by integrating the TAU-bench retail benchmark~\citep{yao2024tau}, which evaluates conversational agents on customer service tasks.
 We formulate this as a two-agent environment: an \texttt{assistant} agent using tools (order lookup, product search) and a \texttt{user} agent simulating customer behavior via an LLM.
 The user simulator is initialized with task instructions and generates queries; the assistant must satisfy these requests before episode termination.